zaqifathis/BIMserver-doc/Install-on-Ubuntu.md

 ```
 nano /opt/tomcat7/conf/server.xml
 ```
-Change the port attribute in the Connector tag to the desired port (please see: "Running op ports below 1024"
+Change the port attribute in the Connector tag to the desired port (please see: "Running op ports below 1024".
+Also add a new host, see below.
 ```
 <Host name="[YOUR DOMAIN]" appBase="/var/www/[YOUR DOMAIN]" unpackWARs$
     <Context path="" docBase="/var/www/[YOUR DOMAIN]/ROOT.war">